darwinia-network/crab-docs/docs/builders/integrations/oracles/razor-network.md

 Let's use [Remix](/builders/tools/remix/) to fetch the `BTC` price in `USD`.

 After creating the file and compiling the contract, head to the "Deploy and Run Transactions" tab, enter the contract address (`{{ networks.pangolin.razor.bridge_address }}`), and click on "At Address."
-Make sure you have set the "Environment" to "Injected Web3" so that you are connected to pangolin Alpha (through the Web3 provider of the wallet).
+Make sure you have set the "Environment" to "Injected Web3" so that you are connected to Pangolin (through the Web3 provider of the wallet).

 ![Razor Remix deploy](/images/razor/razor-demo1.png)